aoalmighty/unifyID/README.md

 I am Ashraf Omar, looking for an internship position at UnifyID.
 Here is the iOS application that I have designed for this challenge.

+The application takes 5 photos and securely saves them.

 Challenges Faced:

 Yhe xCode simulator does not support a camera so I could not test the product as I did the challenge.
 I do not have an active developer's account and testing proved to be very challenging.
 Thus, I am unsure if the application can actaully run, but I hope I will also be judged based on the code.
 This application was essential coded 'blindly', but I tried to make the best use of what I had.